Last Updated on February 25, 2024 by andrewshih

-- It is much broader covering more domain knowledge – process, people, business areas with predictive, agile, and hybrid approach – vs mostly process and predictive for the exam before December 31, 2020.
+- It is much broader covering more domain knowledge – process, people, and business areas with predictive, agile, and hybrid approaches – vs mostly process and predictive for the exam before December 31, 2020.

 - In addition to multiple-choice questions, there will four other types of questions – multiple responses, matching, hotspot, and limited fill-in-the-blank.

 - As indicated on the new Exam Content Outline there are noticeable differences between the new exam and PMBOK Ed 6.
 Therefore reading PMBOK Ed 6 alone will not be sufficient.

 - With any changes, there will be confusion and take time for Authorized Training Partners (ATP) to adjust.